Simulation-based validation of Bayes factor computation: Theoretical background and related work

 \subsubsection{Posterior SBC}

 Good choice of priors is important for practical success with SBC.
-There are at least three problems one can encounter in this regard:

-\begin{enumerate} \item Some statistical packages for Bayes factors use improper priors, which we cannot simulate from.
+There are at least three problems one can encounter in this regard: \begin{enumerate} \tightlist \item Some statistical packages for Bayes factors use improper priors, which we cannot simulate from.

-\item Many priors are unrealistic --- notably using independent priors for all parameters often results in large prior probability on unrealistic datasets (for details of the problem and some solutions see \citet{yanchenko_r2d2_2021,hem_makemyprior_2022}).
+\item Many priors are unrealistic --- notably using independent priors for all parameters often results in large prior probability on unrealistic datasets (for details of the problem and some solutions see \citet{hem_makemyprior_2022,aguilar2025generalized,fazio2025primedpriorssimulationbasedvalidation}).
 This both reduces relevance of our simulations for real datasets and may result in convergence problems for simulated data even when the model works well enough for real datasets. \item If we aim to verify Bayes factor computation for a specific dataset, even a very good prior will result in most simulated datasets being very different from the dataset we are interested in.
-This makes it less likely to detect potential problems that manifest only in the particular region of data space. \end{enumerate}

-All three problems can be overcome with \emph{posterior SBC} \citep{sailynoja2025posteriorsbc,fazio2025primedpriorssimulationbasedvalidation}.
+This makes it less likely to detect potential problems that manifest only in the particular region of the data space. \end{enumerate} All three problems can be overcome with \emph{posterior SBC} \citep{sailynoja2025posteriorsbc}.
 The overall idea of posterior SBC is to fit the model to a well-chosen dataset(s) and treat the resulting posterior(s) as the prior for simulations.
 More formally, if we assume the data space partitions as \(Y = Y_1 \times Y_2\), then given a fixed dataset \(y_1 \in Y_1\) we can construct a new model \(\bar\pi\) such that:

 We can then simulate from \(\bar\pi_\text{prior}\) by fitting \(\pi\) to \(y_1\) and taking draws from \(\pi_\text{post}(\theta\mid y_1)\).
 We may then use this parameter draw to simulate \(y_2\) from \(\pi_\text{obs}\) and fit \(\pi\) to the whole dataset \((y_1,y_2)\).
-This setup can be generalized further by replacing the single fixed \(y_1\) with a distribution \(g\) over possible \(y_1\), so we have \(\bar\pi_\text{prior}(\theta) = \int_{Y_1} \text{d}y_1 \: g(y_1) \, \pi_\text{post}(\theta \mid y_1)\).
+This setup can be generalized further by replacing the single fixed \(y_1\) with a distribution \(g\) over possible \(y_1\), so we have \(\bar\pi_\text{prior}(\theta) = \myint[_{Y_1}]{y_1}{g(y_1) \, \pi_\text{post}(\theta \mid y_1)} \).

 To check computation for models with improper priors, we need to choose \(y_1\) such that \(\pi_\text{post}(\theta \mid y_1)\) is proper and amenable to sampling.
 To provide a better prior, we take the distribution \(g\) as representing prior beliefs about the data (which tend to be easier to elicit than priors on parameters \citep{hartmann_prior_eliciation}).
 To target an SBC check to a specific dataset, we may take a suitable portion of the dataset as fixed \(y_1\) or even take \(g\) to be a suitable subsampling distribution of the dataset.